unimarkup/specification/markup/inlines/formattings.md

 ## Restrictions

 A non-whitespace grapheme must immediately follow an opening keyword for inline formatting.
-If the inline formatting is not closed by the same keyword with a non-whitespace grapheme before the closing keyword, no formatting is applied.
+If the inline formatting is not closed by the same keyword with a non-whitespace grapheme before the closing keyword, it is implicitly closed at the end of inline content, inline scope, or if a format is closed explicitly that was opened before.

-**Note:** Verbatim formatting is an exception and is applied independent of whitespaces.

 **Note:** Inline formatting may also be applied inside words.